SpLDs (Incl. Dyslexia, Dyspraxia, Dyscalculia, ADHD)

 What is one-to-one specialist study skills support and how can I arrange it?

 One-to-one specialist study support is tutorial work with a specialist tutor which focuses on the specific SpLD-related needs of the student.
-Students with DSA funding will be funded for this support and students with SpLDs who are not funded can arrange some one-to-one support through the learning adviser.
+Students with DSA funding will be funded for this support and students with SpLDs who are not funded can arrange some one-to-one support through the Learning advisor.

 One-to-one learning support would include things like: